 Scientific name: Acrochordus granulatus

-Similar Species: Javan Wart Snake is larger and has indistinct longitudinal dark lines/blotches rather than transverse light bands.
+Similar Species: Javan Wart Snake is larger and has broken-up dark lines/blotches rather than transverse light bands.

 Keel-bellied Water Snake is more slender, lacks the loose skin, and has a clear white belly.

 Banded Krait has a triangle-shaped body and lacks the loose skin.

 Sea Snakes of the Elapidae family have a paddle-shaped tail.

 Habitat: The Little File Snake is found in the ocean as well as in estuaries, swamps, ponds, and rivers in coastal areas.
 It is almost entirely aquatic and can be found up to 10 km offshore in waters as deep as 20 meters.
 During the day it buries itself under cover below the water, coming to the surface occasionally to breathe.

 Place in the ecosystem: The Little File Snake feeds on fish.
 Smaller juveniles are eaten by monitors, large fish, and wading birds.

 Danger to humans: Has no venom, is usually passive and is not dangerous to humans.
 However, it can easily be confused with sea snakes, which pack a deadly bite, so exercise caution before handling.